Heitor Gouvêa

 -

-This way, I can use this mechanism to send emails requesting a password reset on behalf of Caixa Econômica Federal, creating greater reliability for the user to access my malicious link, and this attack can be performed on a large scale, since I only need the target’s CPF (Social Security Number).
+Thus, an attacker can use this mechanism to send emails requesting password resets on behalf of Caixa Econômica Federal, lending greater credibility to the malicious link.
+This attack can be performed on a large scale, as only the target’s CPF is required.

 Impact